davi-costa-de-melo/todo-app-rest-api/README.md

 # REST API for TODO APP

 API designed to be used in a simple task application.
-Soon, this other application will be developed as well and we will be able to see both in action.
+Soon, this other application will be developed and we will be able to see both in action.
 This will be my first FULLSTACK PROJECT!

 ## Features ✅